 We are situated about 25 miles from the Thai / Burmese border, and the people of the Palong tribe are of Burmese origin.
 Political oppression forced them to come to Thailand only 9 years ago, making them a recent addition to the collection of hill tribes.
 The women wear a brightly colored sarong, with a dark red jacket, and colored tassels on woven armbands.
 Their head covering is simple, a multi-colored towel essentially, wrapped in loose turban fashion around the head.
 Everyone over the age of eighteen or so chews betel nut.
 Because tobacco is so expensive, I was told, the chewing of the betel nut has become the widespread alternative to smoking.
 Betel nut apparently has a mild narcotic effect on those who chew it, and like tobacco, is fairly addictive.
 Most distinctly, the use of this nut has aesthetic repercussions on a grand scale to the observer of western sensibilities.
 The deep red and black juice that comes from the nut stains the teeth, tongue, and lips of those who use it, giving the people of the hill tribes (the practice is common among all the hill tribes) a singularly macabre and unattractive smile- in the opinion of this westerner.
 It obviously does not bother the people of the hill tribes, as they continue to marry, have children, etc.

 Note from 20 years in the future; we no longer recommend or support the riding of elephants anywhere.
-If we’d known what we know now about how they are (
+If we’d known what we know now about how they are (mis)treated, we would not have done this.
+The whole thought just makes us sad now.

 In the Akha village, we were invited into the headman’s hut, by his widow.
 It turned out that the headman was present, however, as the box containing his body was placed prominently in the main area of the hut.
 Akha huts are quite distinct from Palong huts, in that the are divided into two equal sections, by a partition that bisects the living space by about two thirds the distance from one wall, leaving room to pass from side to side.
 One side is for the men, and the other is for the women, married and otherwise.
 Each side has its own cooking hearth, identical to the hearth in the Palong village.
 Men and women in the Akha tradition do not eat together, or cook together.
 Yet, they still manage to have large families!